Call for Papers

 Each submission will be reviewed by three members of the Tool Demo Program Committee.
 The committee will review each submission to assess the relevance and quality of the proposed tool demonstration.
 Submissions should describe the tool (including snapshot and technical details), explain its relevance to program comprehension and the foundations upon which it is based, discuss its level of maturity, and the (expected) adoption and impact.

 Upon notification of acceptance, all authors of accepted papers will receive further instructions for preparing their camera-ready versions.
-At least one author of the paper must register and present the paper at the conference; otherwise the paper will be excluded from both the program and the proceedings.
+At least one author of the paper must complete full registration and present the paper in person; otherwise the paper will be excluded from both the program and the proceedings.
 More details on the presentations will follow the notifications.
 All accepted papers will be published in the conference electronic proceedings.
 The official publication date is the date the proceedings are made available in the ACM or IEEE Digital Libraries.
-This date may be up to two weeks prior to the first day of ICSE 2022.
+This date may be up to two weeks prior to the first day of ICSE 2024.
 The official publication date affects the deadline for any patent filings related to published work.
 Purchases of additional pages in the proceedings are not allowed.